s-hellot/Blue-square/README.md

+LUT table is working
-texture.cpp load the cloud texture and change the brightness and contrast according to y and x directions LUT table generated from Fiji but not working properly
+Contrast and brightness change according to x and y directions To do :
+Need to change when the user click and not all the time